weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 2.37 Theorem If E is an infinite subset of a compact set K, then E has a limit point in K.

-Proof If no point of K were a limit point of E, then each g € K would have a neighborhood V, which contains at most one point of E (namely, gq, if ge E).
+Proof If no point of K were a limit point of E, then each g  \in  K would have a neighborhood V, which contains at most one point of E (namely, gq, if ge E).
 It is clear that no finite subcollection of {V;} can cover Ej and the same is true of K, since E - K. This contradicts the compactness